-A feasibility analysis is the structured process of determining whether a business opportunity is worth pursuing.
-It’s the bridge between idea generation (where you decide what to build) and business planning (where you decide how to build it).
-The four dimensions:
+A feasibility analysis is the structured process of deciding whether a business opportunity is worth pursuing.
+It sits between idea generation (deciding what to build) and business planning (deciding how to build it).
+Four dimensions:

 1. Product/Service feasibility